pysojic/InterviewPrepCpp/README.md

   — Language evolution and modern best practices.

 - [Agner Fog's Blog](https://agner.org/)
   — A bit on the more advanced side.
-Contains a plethora of tips/advices for low-latency optimization.
+Contains a plethora of tips/advices for low-level optimization.

 - [rigtorp.se](https://rigtorp.se/)
   — A blog by Erik Rigtorp featuring deep dives into performance, benchmarking, data structures, and low-level C++ techniques.